Theme 3: Cell growth and differentiation / Developmental Disorders and Malignancies

 The fate of all cells lies in the fine balance between growth and differentiation.
 If this balance is disturbed, uncontrolled growth and deregulated cellular development can lead to disease.
 Studying the processes that underlie growth and differentiation is pivotal to a basic understanding of the causes of many diseases and malfunctions.

 Multi-level analysis is used to study the functional blueprint of all cellular decisions, a functional genomics approach is pursued that ranges from deciphering the genome in terms of actively transcribed genes under defined cellular circumstances (such as normal differentiation versus unregulated proliferation) to specific disease-linked genomic studies.
 Since the single cell cannot be viewed in isolation from its cellular surrounding, decisions within the cell need to be linked to external cues and constraints, and the translation of this approach within cells is at the core of research on signalling networks.
 In order to understand the molecules that convey the information packaged in the functional genomic blueprint as well as the signals from the cellular outside world, it is also necessary to gain a better understanding of the protein structure and design of these molecules that finally convey the growth and differentiation decisions.
 Valuable insights can be gained from investigating a specific differentiation programme and neural development is studied as a special case.

 The research activities within this theme aim to:

-- Elucidate protein structure and protein-protein interactions within cellular signaling pathways that control cell proliferation and differentiation.
+- Elucidate protein structure and protein-protein interactions within cellular signalling pathways that control cell proliferation and differentiation.

-- Exploit the potential of molecular chemistry to modify, design and mimic proteins and their building blocks with the purpose to modulate and analyze their activities and properties in the cellular environment.
+- Exploit the potential of molecular chemistry to modify, design and mimic proteins and their building blocks with the purpose to modulate and analyse their activities and properties in the cellular environment.